-Rolando Montoya is the interim president of Miami Dade College.
-He retired as provost for operations at MDC in 2016, and previously served the college in various ascending capacities between 1987 and 2017.
+Rolando Montoya was called to serve as the interim president of Miami Dade College (MDC) in August 2019.
+He retired as provost for operations at MDC in 2017, and previously served the college in various ascending capacities between 1987 and 2017.
 As MDC's former chief operating officer, he had jurisdiction over finance, information technology, institutional effectiveness, human resources, facilities, legal affairs, resource development, and emergency preparedness.

 Dr. Montoya's prior positions at MDC included Wolfson Campus president; dean of Academic Affairs, Kendall Campus; chairperson of Business, Kendall Campus; and professor of accounting, finance, economics, and statistics at the North Campus.
 Before joining the college in 1987 he worked in the private sector in the fields of accounting and finance and served as Consul of Costa Rica in Miami.